Quasiregular curves: Removability of singularities: Introduction

 \subsection{Geometric and topological consequences}

-To motivate our subsequent application of the removability theorem, \Cref{thm:main:converse:intro}, we recall a growth result for quasiregular mappings by Bonk and Heinonen, cf. \cite[Theorem 1.11]{Bo:He:01}: \begin{proposition} If $f \colon \mathbb{R}^n \rightarrow N$ is a non-constant quasiregular mapping and $N$ is a closed, connected, and oriented Riemannian $n$-manifold that is not a homology sphere, then $f$ has \emph{infinite energy}. \end{proposition} \Cref{prop:Bo:He:weak} was recently used by Heikkilä and Pankka \cite{Hei:Pan:23} (see also \cite{Pry:19}) to classify closed, connected, simply connected and oriented Riemannian $4$-manifolds admitting a non-constant quasiregular mapping from $\mathbb{R}^4$. \Cref{thm:main:converse:intro} leads to an analog of \Cref{prop:Bo:He:weak} for quasiregular curves under a further assumption on the form. \begin{theorem} Let $N$ be a complete Riemannian $m$-manifold with sectional curvature bounded from above for $m \geq n \geq 2$, and that $E \subset \mathbb{S}^n$ is a closed set removable for $W^{1,n}$-functions.
+To motivate our subsequent application of the removability theorem, \Cref{thm:main:converse:intro}, we recall a growth result for quasiregular mappings by Bonk and Heinonen, cf. \cite[Theorem 1.11]{Bo:He:01}: \begin{proposition} If $f \colon \mathbb{R}^n \rightarrow N$ is a non-constant quasiregular mapping and $N$ is a closed, connected, and oriented Riemannian $n$-manifold that is not a homology sphere, then $f$ has \emph{infinite energy}. \end{proposition} \Cref{prop:Bo:He:weak} was recently used by Heikkilä and Pankka \cite{Hei:Pan:23} (see also \cite{Pry:19}) to classify closed, connected, simply connected and oriented Riemannian $4$-manifolds admitting a non-constant quasiregular mapping from $\mathbb{R}^4$. \Cref{thm:main:converse:intro} leads to an analog of \Cref{prop:Bo:He:weak} for quasiregular curves under a further assumption on the form. \begin{theorem} Let $N$ be an oriented Riemannian $n$-manifold with sectional curvature bounded from above and injectivity radius bounded from below, $m \geq n \geq 2$, and that $E \subset \mathbb{S}^n$ is a closed set removable for $W^{1,n}$-functions.

 Suppose that $\omega \in \Omega^{n}( N )$ is strongly nonvanishing, closed, bounded, and $[ \omega ] \in \mathcal{K}^n_b(N)$, and $f \colon \mathbb{S}^n \setminus E \rightarrow N$ is a non-constant $K$-quasiregular $\omega$-curve.
 Then $f$ has infinite energy. \end{theorem}